Last Updated on

 Van life, what a concept.

-I’ve since moved to China with my girlfriend, so I don’t live in Ol’ Champ full-time anymore.
-When I’m back home in the US, I never hesitate to fire up the van and hit the road with an open itinerary.
+I’ve since moved to China with my girlfriend, so I don’t live in Ol’ Champ full-time anymore, but when I’m back home in the US, I never hesitate to fire up the engine and hit the road with a complete sense of freedom.

 Is living in a van full-time something that interests you?
 Try it out.
 All you need is a minimalist mindset, a sense of adventure, and an itch to move about the world with no strings attached.